 Some other devices and precautions may make driving a professional race car even safer.

-This is why before being approved for coverage, one should expect to be asked quite a few questions about their race car driving so that the insurance companies can get a better idea about what “kind” of risk you will pose to them should they decide to approve your application.
+This is why, before being approved for coverage, one should expect to be asked quite a few questions about their race car driving so that the insurance companies can better understand what “kind” of risk you will pose to them should they decide to approve your application.

 What kind of information will the insurance companies ask me or be interested in?

-- Type of racing: The insurance company will want to know the type of racing you participate in, such as drag racing, stock car racing, or Formula One racing.
-Different types of racing have varying levels of risk, and this information will help the insurer understand the specific risks associated with your racing activities.
+- Type of racing: The insurance company will want to know the racing you participate in, such as drag racing, stock car racing, or Formula One racing.
+Different racing types have varying risk levels, and this information will help the insurer understand the risks associated with your racing activities.

 - Level of competition: The insurance company will also be interested in knowing the level of competition you participate in, such as amateur or professional racing.
 Professional racing may be viewed as a higher risk than amateur racing due to the increased speed and competition involved.